sanjeev141985/Sample-for-TripFinding/README.md

 # Sample-for-TripFinding
-This is a prototype sample code for trip finding app.
+This is a prototype sample code for trip finding app complete in Reactnative.

 ![Demo](FPRZ1354.GIF)
 ![Demo1](WVND6583.GIF)
 ![Demo2](TROI8628.GIF)